damiendykman/java-code-analyzer/languageserver/README.md

 # Language server

 It analyzes a Java file and given a cursor position, it outputs, if applicable:
-- a tooltip
+- a tool tip
-- the declaration in thi file
+- the declaration (in provided source)
-- all the references in this file
+- all the references (in provided source)
 The above output is bundled in a Json payload (see example bellow).

 ## Prerequisites